spryker/spryker-docs/docs/acp/user/intro-to-acp/acp-overview.md

 {% info_block infoBox "Info" %}

-Make sure you check the configuration guidelines<!---LINK--> for the app you need because additional settings in the Back Office might be required for individual apps to run.
+Make sure you check the configuration guidelines for the app you need because additional settings in the Back Office might be required for individual apps to run.

 {% endinfo_block %}